 The Makers Lab has been open for just over a year and we have already seen the UCSF community work on some incredibly innovative projects.
-Students, faculty, staff, researchers, and practitioners from all across the UCSF community come to the Makers Lab in the UCSF Library to unleash their natural creativity.
+UCSF students, faculty, staff, researchers, and clinicians come to the Makers Lab in the UCSF Library to unleash their natural creativity.

 Wes Cayabyab, Simulation Technician

 Wes searches for 3D models of anatomy on the NIH 3D Print Exchange to use as partial-task trainers for simulation activities in the UCSF Kanbar Simulation Center.
 He 3D prints the partial-task trainer in the Makers Lab, such as a pediatric fibula and tibia model for simulation for 1st year medical students.

 The 3D printed fibula and tibia is designed to simulate the act of drilling into bone.
 Manufacturing the partial task-trainer using 3D printing in the Makers Lab offers new opportunities to customize and manufacture learning tools right here at UCSF.

 The fibula and tibia partial task trainer costs between $30- $98 to purchase through a vendor, wears out after ten uses, and then must be replaced.
 A similar model can accomplish the same learning objective and cost less than $5 to manufacture right here at UCSF.

 Wes sees the value of replicating this approach to create additional partial-task trainers for simulation in the Kanbar Center and UCSF classroom.

 Dr. Dang converts DICOM files of complex fractures, acquired joint deformities, fracture malunions, and fracture non-unions to the STL format that are 3D printed on the Form 2, Lulzbot TAZ 5, and Ultimaker 2 3D printers in the Makers Lab.